 Sofian is the founder of Capital K Pictures— a New York-based production company focusing on documentary work.
-His shorts have appeared on Field of Vision, Al Jazeera, PBS, Fusion, The Atlantic and Huffington Post.
+His shorts have appeared on Field of Vision, The Fader, Al Jazeera, PBS, Fusion, The Atlantic and Huffington Post.
 He is a 2016 MacArthur Documentary Grant recipient for his film The Interpreters, currently in post-production.
 The film, following the stories of Afghan and Iraqi interpreters who worked with the US forces, is being finished with support from ITVS.

 Sofian’s first feature, The Dickumentary (2014)— a definitive history of the penis from its evolution millions of years ago, to today— was acquired by Breaking Glass Pictures in the US, and made its festival premiere at the Atlanta Film Festival.
 His second feature, Gaucho del Norte (2015), was released shortly after, co-directed with producing partner Andrés Caballero.
 The film was a Jerome Foundation grant recipient, following South American shepherds who are recruited to work in the American west.
 It premiered at the 2015 Big Sky Documentary Film Festival, and afterwards aired on PBS’ America ReFramed series.

 Currently, Sofian is producing An Act of Worship, based on a short film about the travel ban that he co-directed for Field of Vision with Nausheen Dadabhoy.
 The feature length documentary has received support from the Ford Foundation, the Islamic Scholarship Fund and Mountainfilm’s commitment grant.